chainguard-dev/edu/content/chainguard/chainguard-images/reference/vault-k8s/overview.md

-Minimal image with the Vault Kubernetes integration. **EXPERIMENTAL**
+Image with Kubernetes Intergrations for Vault.

 ## Get It!